Lix3nn53/GuardiansOfAdelia/README.md

   * Actions:
     Perform specific actions when player accepts, completes and turns in a quest.
   * Tasks:
     Add specific tasks for your players to complete.
+You perform actions on task complete too.
   * Rewards:
     Give experience, money and/or items to your players when they turn in a quest.